-The church has suffered many damage over the years.
-In 1480, as a result of a lightning strike, in 1520 during the Prussian War and the worst during the Second World War, when only the south side, the half of the north side and the eastern choir, were preserved.
-One stump remained from the tower, but 9 of the 10 massive pillars of the central nave survived.
-The restoration and restoration took place in 1975-1985.
+The church has suffered many catastrophes over the years.
+In 1480 it burned down as a result of a lightning strike, in 1520 the tower was damaged during the Prussian War and the siege of the town by Polish troops.
+In 1536, renovation works were to be carried out by master Niclis from Orneta.
+Modern renovation works were carried out in the years 1812, 1855-1859 (when the eastern gable was rebuilt) and in the period 1891-1897.
+During World War II, the church was almost completely destroyed, only the perimeter walls on the south side, half of the walls on the north side and part of the chancel have survived.
+One stump remained from the tower, while 9 out of 10 massive pillars of the nave have survived to varying degrees.
+Reconstruction and restoration were carried out in 1975-1985.

 Probably the appearance of the eastern part of the church in Braniewo was modeled on the Pomeranian church of St. Bartholomew in Demmin (and several others, such as the church of the Blessed Virgin Mary in Gransee or the Virgin Mary in Prenzlau, or the Lübeck churches of St. James and St. Peter).
 However, it was not exactly copied, but creatively transformed, and added to the main trends in Warmia’s architecture, manifested in a strongly unified from the outside, compact nave, the cut eastern corners of which were integrated with the magnificent eastern gable.

 The church owes its present appearance to the 20th-century reconstruction after huge war damages, during which the western part of the church with the tower and side chapels, and a large part of the northern part of the building had to be reconstructed from scratch.
-At that time, the eastern, presbytery part of the church suffered the least, but the gable above the nave had to be rebuilt, and unfortunately it was given a neo-Gothic form from the nineteenth-century renovation.
+The perimeter walls are medieval up to a height of about 20 meters from the north, the walls from the fourth bay from the east have been completely reconstructed.
+The eastern part of the church suffered the least, but the gable above the nave had to be rebuilt, and unfortunately it has a neo-Gothic form modeled on the gable of the nineteenth-century renovation.
+Of the nave pillars, the three eastern ones are entirely original.

 Adamski J., Między „modusem regionalnym” a innowacją.
 Kościół św.
 Katarzyny w Braniewie i jego związki z gotycką architekturą południowych pobrzeży Bałtyku [w:] Studia Zamkowe, t.
 IV, red.
 A. Dobry, B. Pospieszna, Malbork 2012.